-If you love this Penitent Punch Recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!
+If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!

 The Penitent Punch cocktail is almost all alcohol and it is very strong so please drink responsibly.
 It tastes like a fruity lemonade-style drink but it packs a punch!
 No pun intended…

 - 1 ounce Gin

 - 1 ounce White Rum

 - 1 ounce Tequila (Blanco or Silver)

 - 1 ounce Vodka

 - 1 ounce Triple Sec

-2 ounces Sour Mix (Homemade is best)
+- 2 ounces Sour Mix (Homemade is best)

-3 ounces Red Wine (I use a fruity sangria)
+- 3 ounces Red Wine (I use a fruity sangria)

 - Mix the gin, rum, tequila, vodka, triple sec, and sour mix in a cocktail shaker.

 - Add ice to two tall glasses.

-Pour the punch mixture over the ice.
+- Pour the punch mixture over the ice.

-Add wine to the top of each glass.
+- Add wine to the top of each glass.

-Don't stir it if you want to keep the ombre effect, but it tastes much better after you do.
+- Don't stir it if you want to keep the ombre effect, but it tastes much better after you do.